TACC/coe-332-sp24/docs/unit08/concurrency.rst

 In-memory Python Queues
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Python standard library provides an in-memory Queue data structure via its ``queue`` module.
+The Python standard library provides an in-memory queue data structure via its ``queue`` module.
 To get started, import the
 ``queue`` module and instantiate a ``queue.Queue`` object: